 The registered office address of the Company, which is also its principal place of business, is located at Unit 604, Liberty Center Building, 104 H.V.
 Dela Costa Street, Salcedo Village, Makati City.
-The registered office address of the parent company is located at Executive Suite Y-43, P.O.
+The registered office address of the former parent company is located at Executive Suite Y-43, P.O.
 Box 122304, Sharjah, U.A.E., while the ultimate parent company is located at Sun House CTS No. 201 B/1, Western Express Highway, Goregaon, Mumbai 400063, India.
+The registered office address of the new parent company is located at Polarisavenue 87, 2132 JH Hoofddorp, The Netherlands.